-Strategy 3.3 Develop and im plement an initiative to reduce stigma experienced by people with HIV.
-Activities 2024: Evaluate stigma assessment models and identify technical assistance providers.
-2024: Engage stakeholders, providers, and other programs to form a work group to guide the development and implementation of a client assessment of HIV stigma issues.
+Strategy 3.3 Develop and implement an initiative to reduce stigma and discrimination experienced by people with HIV.
+Activities assistance providers.
+2024: Engage stakeholders, providers, and other programs to form a work group to guide the development and implementation of a client assessment of HIV stigma and discrimination issues.
 2025: Implement the client assessment and analyze the results.
-2025: Engage the work group to use the assessment results to develop an action plan to reduce HIV stigma.
-2026: Implement the plan.
-Performance Measures 2024: Stigma assessment models are evaluated, and a technical assistance provider is secured.
+2025: Engage the work group to use the assessment results to develop an action plan to reduce HIV stigma and discrimination.
+Performance Measures assistance provider is secured.
 2024: The work group is formed and finalizes and implements the client assessment.
-2024: The work group completes an evaluation of the assessment.
-2025: An action plan is developed and implemented.